TCLee-tech/Google/Application Development with Cloud Run/Implementing Least Privilege IAM Policy Bindings in Cloud Run.md

 ```

 2. Assign the URL for the new service to an environment variable:
-`QUICKWAY-SERVICE=$(gcloud run services list --format='value(URL)' --filter="quickway")`
+`QUICKWAY_SERVICE=$(gcloud run services list --format='value(URL)' --filter="quickway")`

 3. Cloud Console > **Cloud Run** > select name of service just deployed.
 Take a closer look at the authentication applied and the role permissions assigned.
 At the moment, both the Cloud Scheduler and anyone on the internet can access this resource.
 This resource is public.
 Google Cloud promotes the grant of permissions with the least privilege needed.
 When the billing service was originally deployed, it used the `--allow-unauthenticated` permission, which makes the service publicly available.

 | Type | Permission | Description |
 | ---  |   ---      | ---         |
 | URL access| `--allow-unauthenticated` | Make the service **public** (i.e. unauthenticated users can access it) |